Got a question about your project idea?

 I am the CEO and Artistic Director of X7eaven Academy, a pioneering award winning performing arts school based in East London.
 I trained at Urdang Academy of Ballet and Performing Arts and have been working in the music industry as a performer, choreographer and Writer/Director for over fifteen years working with artists such as Sean Paul, Beyonce, Destiny’s Child, East17, Boyzone, Styles and Mark Morrison, P Diddy, Worlds Apart and LL Cool J. I have a unique and special talent when it comes to helping performers to develop their artistic abilities and inner confidence which is demonstrated through my dynamic style of directing and choreographing.
 Sam is no stranger to the stage, as a Dancer, Choreographer I’ve been involved with The Ideas kitchen from the beginning and I’m excited to work alongside like-minded creative people, who share the same vision of empowering the talented community of Waltham Forest.

 I have over fifteen years experience in sustainability and corporate social responsibility with a particular focus on community partnerships, investment and development.
-I have developed and managed community investment strategies, including the charitable giving budgets, of several large businesses including Guardian News & Media, as well as managing community development grant giving for a local authority (EB4U, Brighton & Hove) and being on the other side of the table applying for and managing funding whilst working in the voluntary sector.
+I have developed and managed community investment strategies, including the charitable giving budgets, of several large businesses including Guardian News & Media, as well as managing community development grant giving for a local authority (EB4U, Brighton & Hove) and been on the other side of the table applying for and managing funding whilst working in the voluntary sector.
 I am passionate about community initiatives that enable people to work together creatively and improve society for all.
 I founded BeBop Baby which is a family focused music events organisation, focused on providing accessible, affordable and inclusive local gigs for families.
-We are in our 3rd year in E17 and have almost 1000 families with young children and babies in our network.
+We are in our 4th year in E17 and have just under 1000 families with young children in our network.

 I’m a creative producer, consultant and Founder of Sour Lemons.
 I have over seven years’ experience of producing, fundraising and marketing at organisations such as The Bush Theatre, The Lyric Hammersmith, Ogilvy & Mather and the Barbican Centre.
 I specialise in engaging diverse communities, producing events and developing training programmes and personal development initiatives.
 For the last two years I have had the pleasure of working for the Barbican, developing projects in the Waltham Forest community such as The Ideas Kitchen and the Community Masterclasses.
 I have worked on the Walthamstow Garden Party for the last two years and for 2017, I will be working closely with the Barbican and the local community partners to develop the long-term legacy plan for the festival.
 I am a passionate advocate against youth homelessness, increasing diversity and creative education.